Jane Austen: Contemporaneous responses

 As Austen's works were published anonymously, they brought her little personal renown.
 They were fashionable among opinion-makers, but were rarely reviewed.
 Most of the reviews were short and on balance favourable, although superficial and cautious, most often focused on the moral lessons of the novels.

-Sir Walter Scott, a leading novelist of the day, anonymously wrote a review of Emma 1815, using it to defend the then-disreputable genre of the novel and praising Austen's realism, "the art of copying from nature as she really exists in the common walks of life, and presenting to the reader, instead of the splendid scenes from an imaginary world, a correct and striking representation of that which is daily taking place around him".
+Sir Walter Scott, a leading novelist of the day, anonymously wrote a review of Emma in 1815, using it to defend the then-disreputable genre of the novel and praising Austen's realism, "the art of copying from nature as she really exists in the common walks of life, and presenting to the reader, instead of the splendid scenes from an imaginary world, a correct and striking representation of that which is daily taking place around him".
 The other important early review was attributed to Richard Whately in 1821.
-However, Whately denied having authored the review, which drew favourable comparisons between Austen and such acknowledged greats as Homer and Shakespeare, and praised the dramatic qualities of her narrative.
+However, Whately denied having authored the review, which drew favourable comparisons between Austen and such acknowledged greats as Homer and William Shakespeare, and praised the dramatic qualities of her narrative.
 Scott and Whately set the tone for almost all subsequent 19th-century Austen criticism.